Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ### Docker

-[Docker](https://www.docker.com/) is currently the most popular and widely used container software.
+[Docker](https://www.docker.com/) is currently the most widely used container software.
 It has several strengths and weaknesses that make it a good choice for some projects but not for others.

 **philosophy**

 Docker is built for running multiple containers on a single system and it allows containers to share common software features for efficiency.
 It also seeks to fully isolate each container from all other containers and from the host system.

 Docker assumes that you will be a root user.
 Or that it will be OK for you to elevate your privileges if you are not a root user.

 **strengths**